rfangit/rfangit.github.io/_posts/2025-05-11-optimal_flow_matching.md

     <strong>Figure:</strong> Examples of the analytic denoiser on Gaussian noise for MNIST, CIFAR-10, and Imagenet.
 </div>

-With this formula, one can denoise images very quickly for small datasets, but the resulting images are nearly identical to training examples.
+With this algorithm, one can denoise images very quickly for small datasets, but the resulting images are nearly identical to training examples.
 It's incapable of generating new images.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0" style="max-width: 600px; margin: 0 auto;">